sdercolin/vlabeler/README.md

 Built-in configuration UI is not available yet.
 (Please wait!)

+## Logs
+Logs are written to files under `.../vLabeler/.logs` where `vLabeler` is the app's external directory described in the `Configure` section.
+You can check the logs for development/debug/test purposes.
+When reporting issues, please attach the recent log files.

 ## Known issues
 1. Audio files with a higher bit depth than 16-bit cannot be played normally.
 Please convert them priorly.
 2. When the audio file gets very long, the editor may get errors while painting.
 Please zoom out the editor or split the files.
 You may find [this tool](https://github.com/sdercolin/LongWavOtoHelper) helpful on Windows.
-3. File chooser may not be able to select an empty folder.
+3. On Linux, file chooser may not be able to select an empty folder.
 Please creating something inside, or copy + paste its path.